MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Multi-Fidelity Thermal Modeling

 \subsection{FEM to Thermal RC models}

 This section describes the process of constructing a thermal RC model from the geometry of a given package.
-MFIT applies this technique to both 2.D and 3D systems demonstrating the flexibility of the proposed methodology to different packaging technologies.
+MFIT applies this technique to both 2.5D and 3D systems demonstrating the flexibility of the proposed methodology to different packaging technologies.
 However, this process can easily be applied to any package.
+Table \ref{tab:notations} provides the notation of the equations used in this and the following subsection.

 The package is first divided into horizontal layers, with the slicing process starting at the bottom substrate layer and ending at the top lid layer.
-Depending on the package design, each layer may be composed of uniform material or various material blocks.
+Depending on the package design, each layer may be composed of a uniform material or various material blocks, resulting in either homogeneous or \textit{non-homogeneous layers}.
 This flexibility enables the thermal RC model to simulate packages with heterogeneous designs where different chiplets are manufactured with various technologies, resulting in different material parameters in the same layer.
-For layers with uniform material properties, it is divided into a 2D grid of nodes.
-When a layer contains different material blocks, each block can be divided into grids with different levels of granularity. a 3D network of thermal nodes that discretizes the chiplet geometry in space.
+Layers with uniform material properties are divided into a 2D grid of nodes, where the grid granularity can vary between layers.
+For non-homogeneous layers with different material blocks, each block can have a distinct grid granularity, resulting in a \textit{non-uniform grid} that connects the entire package as a 3D network of thermal nodes, discretizing the chiplet geometry in space.

-Since a layer or material blocks may have anisotropic material, where thermal conductivity differs along the x, y, and z axes (represented by $k_x$, $k_y$, and $k_z$), we calculate the thermal conductance ($G_x$, $G_y$, $G_z$) for each node using the following equations:
+Since a layer or material blocks may have \textit{anisotropic material}, where thermal conductivity differs along the x, y, and z axes (represented by $k_x$, $k_y$, and $k_z$), we calculate the thermal conductance ($G_x$, $G_y$, $G_z$) for each node using the following equations:

 where $l_x$ and $l_y$ are the node lengths in the x and y dimensions, respectively, and $l_z$ represents the thickness of the layer.
 The thermal capacitance of each node is then calculated as $C = \rho\cdot C_v \cdot l_x \cdot l_y \cdot l_z$, where $\rho$ is material density and $C_v$ is the volumetric specific heat.